taskflow/taskflow/doc/cookbook/dispatch.md

 Debrief
 + Line 1 creates a taskflow object with four worker threads
 + Line 3-5 creates a dependency graph of two tasks and one dependency
-+ Line 7 dispatches the present graph to threads and obtains a future object to access the execution status
++ Line 7 dispatches this graph to threads and obtains a future object for users to access the execution status
 + Line 9 starts with a new dependency graph with one task
-+ Line 11 dispatches the present graph to threads
++ Line 11 dispatches the graph to threads
-+ Line 13 blocks the program until all running topologies finish
++ Line 13 blocks the program until both graphs finish

-It's clear now Line 9 overlaps the execution of the first graph.
+It is clear now Line 9 overlaps the execution of the first graph.
-After Line 11, there are two topologies running inside the taskflow object.
+After Line 11, there are two topologies in the taskflow object.
-Calling the method `wait_for_topologies` blocks the program until both complete.
+Calling the method `wait_for_topologies` blocks the program until both graph complete.

 # Example 1: Multiple Dispatches

 The example below demonstrates how to create multiple task dependency graphs and dispatch each of them asynchronously.

 ```cpp
  1: #include <taskflow/taskflow.hpp>